 Although the majority of commuting trips in the city are by private automobile, Charlottesville is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Charlottesville area by reducing both traffic and air pollution.

-The per capita income in Charlottesville in 2010 was $35,026, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $140,104 for a family of four.
+The per capita income in Charlottesville in 2018 was $38,328, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $153,312 for a family of four.
 However, Charlottesville contains both very wealthy and poor people as well.

 Charlottesville is an extremely ethnically-diverse city.
 The people who call Charlottesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlottesville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Charlottesville include German, English, Irish, Italian, and Scottish.